cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 In accordance with Algorithm Key Pair Type section of this document, ML-DSA key parameters have the following additional constraints:

-The "pub" parameter is the ML-DSA public key, as described in Section 5.3 of FIPS-204.
+The "pub" parameter is the ML-DSA public key, as described in Section 5.3 of US NIST FIPS-204.

-The size of "pub", and the associated signature for each of these algorithms is defined in Table 2 of FIPS-204, and repeated here for convenience:
+The size of "pub", and the associated signature for each of these algorithms is defined in Table 2 of US NIST FIPS-204, and repeated here for convenience:

 | Algorithm | Private Key | Public Key | Signature Size
 |---